May 10, 2021

 And, yes, for certain, you’d like to have candidates who are committed to working for you, and are willing to put up with an 18-minute process, but you also need to ask yourself if the trade-off is worth it?

-All of these will cause your job application funnel to have higher drop-offs:
+All of these will cause your recruitment funnel to have higher drop-offs:

 Further, even valuable information asked in valid questions increases the number of drop-offs.
 The typical rate might be 10% of people dropping off for each additional question you ask, with the range being from 2% to 35% or more.
 In certain cases, this is worth it.
 For example, having the user’s updated resume is extremely valuable – a recent Ladders survey found that for candidate screening, 93% of recruiters preferred resumes to LinkedIn profiles.
 So even if the request for the user’s resume leads to increased drop-offs, you might find it justifiable because it makes the rest of your process easier.